aliaa/CvGenerator.Net/README.md

 # CvGenerator.Net
 [See Online Version](https://cv-generator-net-aliaa.fandogh.cloud/)

-An Asp.Net Core 3.1 MVC project to generate CV from user's information.
+A Dockerized Asp.Net Core 3.1 MVC project to generate CV from user's information.

 Used Open Source Libraries and Projects: